BottleRocketStudios/iOS-Hyperspace/README.md

     * Hyperspace-watchOSExample Extension
         * `InterfaceController.swift`
             * View a simplified example of how you might use this in your watchOS app.
+    * Hyperspace-macOSExample
+        * `ViewController.swift`
+            * View a simplified example of how you might use this in your macOS app (this is essentially the same as the iOS example).
 * Playgrounds
     * `Playground/Hyperspace.playground`
         * View and run a single file that defines models, network requests, and executes the requests similar to the example above.